AmarPan/simon-game/README.md

 The goal of the game is to press the colors in the exact same pattern and order as the computer.

 ## How to Win
-A player wins when he gets to the 7th level and successfully matches a computer-generated combination of 7 colors.
+A player wins by getting to the 7th level and successfully matching a computer-generated combination of 7 colors.

 ## Screenshots